 Summer Orientation provides you with the opportunity to make the most of your Simmons experience.
 Throughout the Orientation, you will meet other new students, create an academic schedule, and learn about opportunities and resources that you can utilize during your time at Simmons.

-- First-Year students can choose between attending a Summer Orientation Session on Monday, June 17 -Tuesday, June 18, 2013 and Thursday, June 20- Friday, June 21, 2013.
+- First-Year students can choose between attending a Summer Orientation Session on Monday, June 16-Tuesday, June 17, 2014 and Thursday, June 19- Friday, June 20, 2014.
 The fee for the Summer Orientation is $149, and includes lodging, meals, an evening trip into Boston, and your registration materials.
-Please note that the first session of Orientation has reached capacity, and we now request that you register for the second session of Orientation.

 Transfer students have the opportunity to choose which type of Orientation experience you wish to have.